 Appearance matters.
-The look and feel of the finished product really makes your house a home.
-Timber framed construction is much more flexible than brick due to it being a lightweight construction you can design and build almost anything you wish allowing for a more intricate design that goes beyond your imagination.
-In addition, timber allows you to do more in terms of material choices and finishers.
+The look and feel of the finished product really make your house a home.
+Timber-framed construction is much more flexible than brick due to it being a lightweight construction you can design and build almost anything you wish allowing for a more intricate design that goes beyond your imagination.
+In addition, timber allows you to do more in terms of material choices and finishes.
 Brickwork can be rendered to add a different texture but that can be costly.
 You can still render timber if that is the look you are after.

 The bottom line is that brick can be expensive for no additional benefit.
 It also takes longer compared to timber frame which is fast and efficient, especially if you have well-tested systems and standards already included through your builder.

 When we build a house, we don’t just do the bare minimum.
 We make practical adjustments to keep your home functional and efficient.

 - Timber stud work at 450 centers, not the minimum 600 centers often used in minimally Engineered homes.